 Tetanus is a serious life-threatening disorder that presents with painful muscular spasms and hypertonia.
 Despite widespread vaccination in the US, the disorder still occurs.
 Tetanus is classified into four categories; localized, generalized, neonatal, and cephalic.
 The severity of the illness is dependent on the amount of toxin that reaches the central nervous system.

 C. tetani is part of a genus of obligate anaerobic, saprophytic, gram-positive organisms well known for its toxin-producing ability making it one of the most dangerous of its genus.
 It is a spore-forming organism that cannot be eliminated from the environment and can withstand extreme temperature conditions in both indoor and outdoor environments.
 It is well known that tetanus spores can survive in the environment for many years and are often resistant to heat and disinfectants.
 The source of infection in most people is a wound.
 In others, tetanus may develop from a burn injury, abscess following a surgical procedure, intravenous drug abuse, or gangrene.
 In many cases, the patients have incomplete immunization or have not been vaccinated.
-In most people, the immunity from tetanus vaccine declines with advancing age.
+In most people, the immunity from the tetanus vaccine declines with advancing age.
 Thus, vaccination or booster shots are required for prevention.

 Neonatal tetanus is often the result of home delivery with the unsanitary cutting of the umbilical cord.

 Most cases of tetanus take place in developing countries where immunity is lacking, and particularly in areas where natural disasters have occurred.
 The spores of C. tetani are present in the environment irrespective of geographical location.
 The spores reside in the soil and can enter through an opening in the skin.
 All ages are susceptible to infection, and the case-fatality rate can approach 100% if immediate medical intervention is not available.
 Neonates are at increased risk in under-developed areas of the world when non-sterilized medical equipment is used to cut the umbilical cord.
 The World Health Organization (WHO) estimates that in 2015, approximately 34,000 neonates died from neonatal tetanus.
 Tetanus is a vaccine-preventable disease for which tetanus toxoid-containing vaccines (TTCV) are included in the routine childhood immunization schedule.
 The average annual incidence in the United States from 2001 to 2008 was 0.01 per 100,000 population per WHO.
-The age groups at highest risk are children and the elderly secondary to reduced immunity.
+The age groups at the highest risk are children and the elderly secondary to reduced immunity.
 Tetanus toxin vaccine was first produced in 1924 and used extensively for the first time among soldiers during World War II.
 Currently, the pentavalent vaccine, which protects against diphtheria, tetanus, pertussis, Hib, and hepatitis B (DTP-Hib-HepB), is the most commonly used childhood vaccine worldwide.

 Tetanus is characterized by severe, diffuse muscle contractions.
 The muscular rigidity and spasms of tetanus are caused by tetanus toxin (tetanospasmin).
 The transmission of C. tetani is through the exposure of a deep tissue wound to the spores which are present in soil or fecal matter from animals or humans.
 Given that C. tetani is an obligate anaerobe, the anaerobic tissue wound provides an ideal environment for the replication and growth of C. tetani.
 Following extensive bacterial replication at the wound site, an expression of the genes encoding the 2 toxins, tetanospasmin, and tetanolysin, occur.
 Tetanospasmin is taken up at the nerve terminals of the peripheral nervous system and can interfere with the vesicular release of acetylcholine at the neuromuscular junction.
 Thus, an initial presenting symptom of tetanus is flaccid paralysis which can resemble the effects of C. botulinum.
 However, the toxin is transported in a retrograde fashion toward the central nervous system and eventually reaching the spinal cord or brainstem.
 It is here that the tetanus toxin produces its characteristic satellite of symptoms.
 The toxin causes inhibition of the release of GABA and glycine inside inhibitory nerve terminals that control the activity of the lower motor neurons.
 Thus, this action causes a hyperactivity effect leading to involuntary contraction of the skeletal muscles.